 – For Safety Reasons –

 Do not lubricate the wheel valve stem with oil… Oil can make the rubber perish?
 This could cause a sudden loss of air (a blowout)!
-Use silicone grease instead, because this does not perish rubber.
+Use silicone grease instead, because this does not perish the rubber.

 Use a wheel valve stem pulling tool to fix the valve stem in place.
 This screws onto the valve stem and makes it easier to pull the valve stem into place…